Helping the Helper: Supporting Peer Counselors via AI-Empowered Practice and Feedback: The Design of CARE

 \section{The Design of \texttt{CARE}}

 Realistic practice and tailored feedback are key processes for training individuals with therapy skills \citep{reagans2005individual,kluger1996effects,bennett2006therapist}.
-As we discussed earlier, existing mechanisms of providing feedback largely depend on human supervision.
+As discussed earlier, existing mechanisms of providing feedback largely depend on human supervision.
 It often takes well-trained human raters up to ten times as long as the duration of the session itself to finish labeling that session on the involved counseling strategies \citep{atkins2014scaling}, let alone providing detailed feedback, making it difficult to scale up to help a large number of volunteer counselors who use online communities.
-Our work aims to build upon advances from natural language processing to automatically provide suggestions to assist volunteer counselors during their practice sessions, especially for novices at scale \cite{hill2007training}.
+Our work aims to use natural language processing tools to automatically provide suggestions to assist volunteer counselors during their practice sessions, especially for novices at scale \cite{hill2007training}.

-\paragraph{Research Site} Our design of \texttt{CARE} will use 7 Cups as a case study.
+\paragraph{Research Site} Our design of \texttt{CARE} will use the online peer-counseling platform - \emph{7 Cups} as a case study.
 7 Cups is an online peer support service, where support seekers with a variety of mental health problems participate in text-based chats with peer counselors who have completed active listening and other therapeutic training.
-As of February 2021, 7 Cups had over \textbf{200,000 trained peer counselors}, supporting over a million people a month.
+As of July 2024, 7 Cups had over \textbf{429,000 trained peer counselors}, supporting over a million people a month. \texttt{CARE} uses the conversational data obtained from 7 Cups to train suggestive models described in sections \ref{sec:data} and \ref{sec:response-generation}.
+The data used in this study to train our models was provided via a partnership with 7 Cups, following the Health Insurance Portability and Accountability Act (HIPAA) and confidential data use agreements.